renaudwangler/ib-labs/msms030fr/lab10e1.md

 1. Leave your Edge browser and all its tabs open and proceed to the next task.

 ## Task 5 - Creating Sensitivity Label Policies using Windows PowerShell
-Holly has decided to test creating sensitivity label policies using both the Purview portal and Windows PowerShell.
+Dominique has decided to test creating sensitivity label policies using both the Purview portal and Windows PowerShell.
 In this task you will use Windows PowerShell for this portion of your test.
->**Note:** What Holly will learn from this task is that due to a current limitation, only the basic parameters for a sensitivity label can be updated in PowerShell.
+>**Note:** What Dominique will learn from this task is that due to a current limitation, only the basic parameters for a sensitivity label can be updated in PowerShell.
 The remaining parameters will have to be entered using the Purview portal.
 1. On **LON-CL1**, you should still be logged in as the **Administrator** with a password of **Pa55w.rd**.
 1. Windows PowerShell should still be open from a prior task.
 If so, then skip to the next step.
 However, if you closed PowerShell, then open an elevated instance of it now (Run as administrator) and run the following commands to re-establish your session:
 	```Import-Module ExchangeOnlineManagement```